 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, Deferred Outflows of Resources, represents a consumption of net position that applies to a future period and so will not be recognized as an expense until then.
 The Authority has two items that meet this criterion, the unamortized changes in investments actual performance, expectations, and projections, and plan assumptions related to the pension plan (see Note 10) and other postemployment benefits (see Note 11).
 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to future periods and so will not be recognized as inflow of resources (revenue) until that time.
+The Authority has three items that meet this criterion, the unamortized changes in investments actual performance, expectations, and plan assumptions related to the pension plan (see Note 11).
+In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+This separate financial statement element, Deferred Inflows of Resources, represents an acquisition of net position that applies to future periods and so will not be recognized as inflow of resources (revenue) until that time.
 The Authority has three items that meet this criterion, the unamortized changes in investments actual performance, expectations, and projections, and plan assumptions related to the pension plan (see Note 10), other postemployment benefits (see Note 11), and lease receivables (see Note 9).